Polluted Soil Guidance for Class I and II Landfills

 The factors involved in meeting these criteria are unique to each disposal proposal and each landfill, and therefore it is necessary for the soil generator to work closely with the SWP throughout the process.

-Since the regulatory criteria listed above require demonstrating that various receptors will not be impacted by the project, it is advisable to develop a Conceptual Site Model (CSM) that considers all potential routes when exposure could occur.
-This includes consideration of: proximity to surface water and groundwater; the potential for exposure of humans or animals to contaminants in the soil; and the potential for disposal of the soil to otherwise adversely affect the environment.
-The CSM should be based on the available data, regional inferences, and professional judgement.
+Since the regulatory criteria listed above require demonstrating that various receptors will not be impacted by the project, it is advisable to develop a Conceptual Site Model (CSM) that considers all potential routes for exposure to occur.
+This includes consideration of proximity to surface water and groundwater, the potential for exposure of humans or animals to contaminants in the soil, and the potential for disposal of the soil to otherwise adversely affect the environment.
+The CSM should be based on the available data, regional inferences, and professional judgment.
 Please refer to the most recent ADEC Guidance on Developing Conceptual Site Models for guidance on developing a complete conceptual site model.
 A disposal demonstration must ultimately show that the project will not create any unacceptable exposures.dec.alaska.gov/spar/csp/guidance-forms/

 Typically, when a contaminated site is cleaned up, data are generated that identify the contaminant(s) of concern.
 If a landfill is proposed as an option for disposal of the excavated soil, the stockpiled soil must first be characterized to give an accurate representation of the volume of soil, the contaminant levels in the soil, and any other data needed to make the demonstration.
 The analytical methods used are critical in generating the data necessary to support disposal in a landfill, so it is necessary to develop a Sampling and Analysis Plan (SAP) that is specific to characterizing the waste for disposal.
 This may include performing leaching tests, or may involve generating data to support a fate and transport model.
 Please refer to the most recent ADEC Field Sampling Guidance for guidance on proper field screening, sample collection, preservation, and analytical methods.dec.alaska.gov/spar/csp/guidance-forms/